CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection

 \subsection{Evaluation Setup}

-In our study, we evaluate ten TSAD models on benchmark datasets previously mentioned in section \ref{subsec4.1} using their best hyper-parameters as they stated to ensure a fair evaluation.
+In our study, we evaluate ten TSAD models on benchmark datasets previously mentioned in section \ref{subsec4.1} using their best hyper-parameters, as they stated, to ensure a fair evaluation.
 We summarise the default hyper-parameters used in our implementation as follows: The CARLA model consists of a 3-layer ResNet architecture with three different kernel sizes [8, 5, 3] to capture temporal dependencies.
 The dimension of the representation is 128.
 We use the same hyper-parameters across all datasets to evaluate CARLA: window size = 200, number of classes = 10, number of nearest/furthest neighbours ($Q$) = 5, and coefficient of entropy = 5.
 For detailed information about all experiments involving the aforementioned hyper-parameter choices, please refer to the section \ref{subsec4.5}.
 We run the Pretext Stage for 30 epochs and the Self-supervised Classification Stage for 100 epochs on all datasets.

 It is important to note that we do not use Point Adjustment (PA) in our evaluation process.
-Despite its popularity, we do not use PA due to the findings in~\cite{kim2022towards} that its application leads to an overestimation of a TSAD model's capability and can bias results in favour of methods that produce extreme anomaly scores.
-Thus, to ensure the accuracy and validity of our results, we relegate PA results to \ref{PA-section} and present here conventional F1 scores.
-The F1 score calculated without considering the PA is referred to as F1, while the adjusted predictions are denoted as $F1_{PA}$ in \ref{PA-section}.
+Despite its popularity,~\cite{kim2022towards} found that applying PA leads to an overestimation of TSAD models' capability and can bias results towards methods that produce extreme anomaly scores.
+To ensure accuracy, we present conventional F1 scores and relegate PA results to \ref{PA-section}.
+The F1 score without PA is referred to as F1.